 Winner does not need to listen to the Station or be present to win.

 Potential winner will be notified of winning by name announcement on air at 8:00am PST, 12:00pm PST, 3:00pm PST and 5:00pm PST Monday – Friday from Febryary 11, 2019 – March 15, 2019.
 After the name announcement, the winner will have ten (10) minutes to call back 916-766-5969 and claim the prize.
 Prize(s) will be awarded only upon confirmation of eligibility and completion of all requisite releases.
-Upon notification or notification attempt, the potential winner(s) will be required to respond to such notification attempt and execute and return an affidavit of acceptance, eligibility, liability and publicity release within thirty (30) days of such notification or notification attempt or prize(s) will be forfeited/ If a winner has not reached the age of majority in his/her state of residence, the prize(s) will be awarded in the name of his/her parent or legal guardian.
+Upon notification or notification attempt, the potential winner(s) will be required to respond to such notification attempt and execute and return an affidavit of acceptance, eligibility, liability and publicity release within thirty (30) days of such notification or notification attempt or prize(s) will be forfeited.
+If a winner has not reached the age of majority in his/her state of residence, the prize(s) will be awarded in the name of his/her parent or legal guardian.
 If a potential winner(s) is deemed ineligible for any reason, cannot be contacted, fails to sign and return the required fully-executed affidavit of eligibility and/or liability/publicity release within the required time period, or if a prize or prize notification is returned as undeliverable, the potential winner forfeits the prize(s).
-The Promotion Entities are not responsible for any changes in an entrant or winner’s email address, phone number, mailing address or other contact information.
+The Station or Promotion Administrator is not responsible for any changes in an entrant or winner’s email address, phone number, mailing address or other contact information.

 CONDITIONS

 Any attempt by any entrant to obtain more than the stated number of entries by using multiple/different email addresses, identities, registrations and logins or any other methods may void that entrant's entries and that entrant may be disqualified.
 The use of any device to automate entry is prohibited.
 Any use of robotic, repetitive, automatic, programmed or similar entry methods or agents (including, but not limited to, promotion entry services or proxies) will void all entries by that entrant at the Station's discretion.
-The Station’s or its Promotion administrator’s computer or telephone system is the official time keeping device for this Promotion.
+The Station’s or its Promotion Administrator’s computer or telephone system is the official time keeping device for this Promotion.
 In the event of a dispute, online entries will be deemed to have been submitted by the Authorized Account Holder.
-The "Authorized Account Holder" is the natural person who (i) is assigned to an email address by an internet access provider, online service provider or other organization that is responsible for assigning email addresses for the domain associated with the submitted email address or (ii) is assigned to the text or mobile telephone number by a telecommunications provider, or other organization that is responsible for assigning such numbers.
+The “Authorized Account Holder” is the natural person who (i) is assigned to an email address by an internet access provider, online service provider or other organization that is responsible for assigning email addresses for the domain associated with the submitted email address or (ii) is assigned to the text or mobile telephone number by a telecommunications provider, or other organization that is responsible for assigning such numbers.
 The Station, in its sole discretion, reserves the right to disqualify any person who it believes is tampering with the entry process or the operation of the Promotion.
 Failure to comply with the rules of the Promotion may result in an entrant’s disqualification and/or forfeiture of any prize or prizes.
-If the Station makes a good faith determination that an entrant has cheated or committed fraudulent activity in connection with a Promotion, the Station may disqualify that entrant from entering and/or winning this and any or all future Station-administered Promotions and seek damages to the fullest extent permitted by law.
+If the Station makes a good faith determination that an entrant has cheated or committed fraudulent activity in connection with a Promotion, the Station may disqualify that entrant from entering and/or winning this and any or all future Station-administered promotions and seek damages to the fullest extent permitted by law.